 The right technology will help your institution reach new customers—including those who currently lack a bank account.
 It accomplishes this by improving the economics of your institution, allowing you to invest in growth.
 But technology also offers the unique ability to reach potential customers or members via digital channels.

 For the unbanked, inconvenient branch locations and hours were commonly cited reasons for not having a bank account.
-What if these individuals could open an account quickly and painlessly via their mobile devices and experience superb support and service without ever visiting a branch?
+What if these individuals could open an account quickly and painlessly via their mobile device and experience superb support and service without ever visiting a branch?
 Mobile channels in particular have exploded in popularity in recent years, with 34 percent of banked households reporting mobile as their primary banking channel in 2019—up from 9.5 percent in 2015.
 Subtracting the requirement for branches from the equation may open the door to inclusion for those who are unable or unwilling to travel to a physical branch.

 Ultimately, digital and physical channels are complementary.
 However, the ability to open accounts online is a comparatively cost-effective way to reach new customers or members.
 It can also change the cost structure of your bank or credit union through the operational boosts derived from greater automation and effective fraud prevention.
-With greater efficiency, your institution enjoys greater freedom to waive fees, offer competitive rates, invest in the financial literacy of your community, engage in marketing to target unbanked or underbanked segments, and advance financial inclusion.
+With greater efficiency, your institution enjoys greater freedom to waive fees, offer competitive rates, invest in the financial literacy of your community, and engage in marketing to target unbanked or underbanked segments and advance financial inclusion.

 With online account opening, banks and credit unions can make a real difference in their communities by creating opportunities for more people, fostering financial inclusion in underserved populations, and building a banking system that works for everyone.